Learn the basics of administrative supplements and how to find related funding opportunities.

 Apply electronically through the eRA commons

-All administrative supplement requests for $100,000 or more direct cost must be approved by the NINDS Council.
+All administrative supplement requests for $100,000 or more in direct cost (NOTE: consortium F&A is not excluded from direct costs in this case) must be approved by the NINDS Council.
 If you think you will be requesting a supplement this large or larger, reach out to the program officer for the parent award you are considering supplementing (this can be found via your eRA commons account) to determine when to submit your application for consideration in any given Council round.

 Note: Requests for Diversity Supplements follow their own application procedures, as well as NIH First Time Recipients of NIH Research Project Grants.